bekcpear/riscv-chroot-env/README.md

 ### RISC-V chroot environment on Gentoo Linux for qemu-user

-If possible, it will create BtrFS subvolume, and disable the CoW.
+If possible, it will create a BtrFS subvolume to store the stage3, and disable the CoW.

 #### depends on: